ricardojrdez/ricardojrdez.github.io/research.md

 # Research

 This page lists my professional activities regarding research.
 A list of my publications is available [here](publications).
-If you are interested on the Research & Innovation project where I'm involved, please visit [this link](https://reversea.me/index.php/research/research-innovation-projects/).
+If you are interested in the Research & Innovation projects in which I'm involved, please visit [this link](https://reversea.me/index.php/research/research-innovation-projects/).

 My ORCID number is [0000-0001-7982-0359](http://orcid.org/0000-0001-7982-0359).

-My list of publications maintained by DBLP is available [in this link](https://dblp.uni-trier.de/pers/r/Rodr=iacute=guez:Ricardo_J=.html).
+My list of publications maintained by DBLP is available [at this link](https://dblp.uni-trier.de/pers/r/Rodr=iacute=guez:Ricardo_J=.html).

-My Google Scholar profile is available [in this link](https://scholar.google.es/citations?user=HlQC1OcAAAAJ&hl=en).
+My Google Scholar profile is available [at this link](https://scholar.google.es/citations?user=HlQC1OcAAAAJ&hl=en).

 ## Professional activities